TypesettingTools/arch1t3cht-Aegisub-Scripts/doc/templaters.md

 A more complete listing can be found below.

+**Note that all links to code sections in the various templaters are permalinks and might be outdated.**

 ### Line markers
 This is not a complete list.
 Check the documentation for all possible modifiers.
 | Stock Templater | KaraOK | The0x's Templater |